tichimura/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-jdbc-ssl.md

 This tutorial assumes that:

 - YugabyteDB is up and running.
 If you are new to YugabyteDB, you can download, install, and have YugabyteDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).
+- You can setup SSL/TLS as you like, but this tutorial assumes you are using `minikube` with TLS enabled mode. see steps in [Set up cluster with minikube (Optional)](#set- up-cluster-with-minikube-optional)
 - Java Development Kit (JDK) 1.8 or later is installed.
 JDK installers for Linux and macOS can be downloaded from [OpenJDK](http://jdk.java.net/), [AdoptOpenJDK](https://adoptopenjdk.net/), or [Azul Systems](https://www.azul.com/downloads/zulu-community/).
 - [Apache Maven](https://maven.apache.org/index.html) 3.3 or later is installed.
 - [OpenSSL](https://www.openssl.org/) 1.1.1 or later is installed.